haesleinhuepf/BioImageAnalysisNotebooks/docs/intro.md

 ## Structure of this Jupyter book

 The sections of this book initially cover basics in Python and image processing.
-The order of the sections reflects typical image analysis workflows, starting at image filtering and segmentation, followed by feature extraction, tabular data wrangling, statistics, plotting and data visualization.
-At the beginning of every section, basic terminology is introduced and installation instructions for the required python libraries covered in this chapter are presented.
+The order of the sections reflects typical image analysis workflows, starting at image visualization, filtering and segmentation, followed by feature extraction, tabular data wrangling, statistics, plotting and data visualization.
+At the beginning of every section, basic terminology is introduced and installation instructions for the required Python libraries covered in this chapter are presented.
 The notebooks aim to be self-contained, self-explanatory and fully reproducible.
 Hence, the reader can download this Jupyter book and execute all notebooks as they are.
 As a general requirement, a conda environment should be present on the reader's computer as explained in the first section.

 ## Covered Python libraries
 The reader may note that we start with basic python, transit towards standard libraries for image processing such as